-Bruno Pacheco was also suspected to have interfered in the nomination of high-ranking military, along with putting pressure on various agencies to influence nominations of people.
+Bruno Pacheco was also suspected to have interfered in the nomination of high-ranking military, along with putting pressure on various agencies to influence the nominations of people.

 Former Minister of Energy and Mines Iván Merino said Bruno Pacheco pressured him to appoint Hugo Chávez Arévalo as general manager of PetroPerú, the state-owned oil company, which he categorically refused to do.
 Hugo Ángel Chávez was appointed general manager a day after Iván Merino resigned from his position in October.

 Later in January, another search was operated at a house for an investigation on Bruno Pacheco for “illicit enrichment”.
 His bank accounts suspiciously received a lot of money while he only spent 3,600 soles ($950) in four months.
-He received 95,000 soles ($25,000) as income during his 4-month tenure as secretary general while his total public salary was only of 75,000 soles.
+He received 95,000 soles ($25,000) as income during his 4-month tenure as secretary general while his total public salary was only 75,000 soles.
 Moreover, the National Prosecutor’s Office noticed a cash deposit of 20,000 soles in August from a chauffeur assistant hired a week earlier.

 Public contracts from the Ministry of Transport fixed?

 The corruption scheme would mostly consist of granting state contracts issued by the Transport Ministry.